madlambda/nash/README.md

 Nash is a system shell that attempts to be more safe and give more power to user.
-It's safe in the sense of it's far more hard to shoot yourself in the foot, (or in the head).
-It gives power to the user in the sense that you really can use `nash` to script deploys taking advantage of namespaces in an idiomatic way.
+It's safe in the sense of it's far more hard to shoot yourself in the foot.
+It gives power to the user in the sense that you really can use `nash` to script deploys taking advantage of namespaces (on linux and on plan9 soon) in an idiomatic way.

 It's more safe for scripts because it doesn't have the unsafe features of all former shells and it aim to have a very simple, safe